tombroucke/sage-html-forms-submissions/README.md

 # Sage HTML Forms submissions

-This package adds some functionality to the [HTML Forms plugin](https://wordpress.org/plugins/html-forms/).
+This package can be use in combination with [HTML Forms plugin](https://wordpress.org/plugins/html-forms/).
+You can display form submissions anywhere you want.
+One of the use-cases is a petition.

 ## Installation